kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

    ![](../Images/Sc-900-08x.png)

+## Task 3: Create a new user in the Azure Active Directory and explore some of the services.

-## Task 3:  In this task, you’ll learn how to create a new user in the Azure Active Directory and explore some of the services that can be managed at the user level.
+In this task, you’ll learn how to create a new user in the Azure Active Directory and explore some of the services that can be managed at the user level.

 1. In Azure Active Directory Overview page, click on the **Users** blade under the manage section